thiagokokada/i3pyblocks/README.md

 - [psutil](https://github.com/giampaolo/psutil)
 - [pulsectl](https://github.com/mk-fg/python-pulse-control)

-After installing the dependencies, you can run (assuming you installed all dependencies):
+After installing the dependencies, you can run (assuming you have installed all dependencies):

 ```shell